 I enjoy sports, hanging out with family, doing photography and getting to work on creative stuff.
-Read; ride my electric bike; snuggle with a cat on my lap; family vacations and trips

-Brian Vehon has worked for MTV General Contractors for over 20 years; specializing in design, photography, and ariel video work.
+Brian Vehon has worked for MTV General Contractors for over 20 years; specializing in design, photography, and aerial video work.
 He attended ASU for construction and loves the process of buildings becoming a reality.
 He brings his creative eye and design skills to the volunteer work he does with Foster Arizona taking on the lead design role for all print and media pieces.
 Brian has been a part of Foster Arizona from day one and has become the swiss army knife of the organization, stepping into all things from lawn work to picking up mattresses for the young adults transitioning out of foster care.

 Brian is passionate about making an impact in the lives of those who have experienced foster care because of his personal experiences.
 Brian has been married to Kim, founder of Foster Arizona, for almost 20 years and is dad to seven kids; four who were adopted out of Arizona’s foster care system.
 He has seen first-hand the challenges that come from trauma and believes that the solution is in engaging the community around us.

 “Believe in yourselves.
 Dream.
 Try.
+Do good.”